isrealmcd/class-exercises-fall2024/lab03/answers.md

 * git init
 This initializes a new repository
 * git status
-This checks the status of git, it is best practice to check often the status
+This checks the status of git, you can see files that have been added and awating commits. you can also see what branch youre currently on
 * git add
 This adds a file to the git staging area to be committed
 * git commit